medvedevgroup/SibeliaZ/README.md

 It could be that SibeliaZ runs out of memory on large inputs.
 Possible reasons
 include:

-* TwoPaCo having the Bloom filter too small.
+* TwoPaCo has the Bloom filter too small.
 To increase its size, use the -f switch

 * SibeliaZ-LCB running out of memory.
 You can try to reduce the abundance parameter -a to prune the internal data structure and reduce its size